abelsiqueira/abelsiqueira.github.io-old2/content/blog/2017-02-07-nlpmodelsjl-cutestjl-and-other-nonlinear-optimization-packages-on-julia.md

 ---
-title: "NLPModels.jl, CUTEst.jl and other Nonlinear Optimization Packages on Julia"
+title: 'NLPModels.jl, CUTEst.jl and other Nonlinear Optimization Packages on Julia'
-date: "2017-02-07"
+date: '2017-02-07'
 tags:
-- "julia"
+  - 'julia'
-- "optimization"
+  - 'optimization'
-- "nlpmodels"
+  - 'nlpmodels'
-- "cutest"
+  - 'cutest'
-- "work"
+  - 'work'
-- "juliasmoothoptimizers"
+  - 'juliasmoothoptimizers'
-- "tutorial"
+  - 'tutorial'
 ---

 # NLPModels.jl, CUTEst.jl and other Nonlinear Optimization Packages on Julia

 A couple of weeks ago me and Professor [Dominique Orban](https://dpo.github.io) have finally made a release of CUTEst.jl, a wrapper for the CUTEst repository of problems for nonlinear